Ss8vage/Ss8vage-Better-Discord-Theme/readme.txt

-Thanks for downloading Ss8vage Better Discord Theme!
+Thanks for downloading Ss8vage ClearVision Edited Better Discord Theme!

 Please make sure you have Discord and Better Discord installed.